SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To connect the devices they need to be pre-registered with the relevant information.
 More specific, each device needs to be configured as follows:

-* User name - The user name for accessing Cumulocity must have the format &lt;tenant&gt;/device_&lt;id&gt;, where &lt;Tenant&gt; refers to the tenant from which the CSV file is imported and  &lt;id&gt; refers to the respective value in the CSV file.
+* User name - the user name for accessing Cumulocity must have the format &lt;tenant&gt;/device_&lt;id&gt;, where &lt;Tenant&gt; refers to the tenant from which the CSV file is imported and  &lt;id&gt; refers to the respective value in the CSV file.
-* Password - The password to access Cumulocity, equals the value "Credentials" in the CSV file.
+* Password - the password to access Cumulocity, equals the value "Credentials" in the CSV file.
-* Device in managed object representation - Fields "Type", "Name", "Iccid", "Idtype", "Path", "Shell" in the CSV file.
+* Device in managed object representation - fields "Type", "Name", "Iccid", "Idtype", "Path", "Shell" in the CSV file.

 **Info**: If you work with a Cumulocity Enterprise Edition you may also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.